Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Method

 With worst-case adversary, we can further define the worst-case Bellman operator as:

 \textbf{Uncertainty set characterization.} We proceed by characterizing the impact of $\pi_\alpha$ on perturbed policy $\hat{\pi}$ and the perturbed mean-field action $\nu(a)$.
 We expand them as:

-We can then derive the uncertainty set induced by $\pi_\alpha$: \begin{proposition} \emph{The difference of perturbed policy and victim policy, as well as perturbed mean-field action and victim mean-field action can be (approximately) bounded in $\ell_p$ norm:}
+We can then derive the uncertainty set induced by $\pi_\alpha$: \begin{proposition} \emph{The difference of perturbed policy and victim policy, perturbed mean-field action and victim mean-field action can be (approximately) bounded in $\ell_p$ norm:}